thepingdoctor/kumo-mta-ui/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## 🔒 Security

-### Reporting Security Issues

-**Do not use the public issue tracker for security vulnerabilities.**

-Please email security@example.com with:
-- Description of the vulnerability
-- Steps to reproduce
-- Potential impact
-- Suggested fix (if any)

-We will respond within 48 hours and work with you to address the issue.

 ### Security Features

 **Authentication & Authorization**